-Before we can overcome our fear we need to know what that fear is.
+If there is one thing I am certain of it’s that the vast majority of our potential lies on the other side of fear.
+But before we can overcome our fears we need to know what that they are.
 Naming our fears takes away their strength.

-I will let you in on a little secret; most people are far too worried about how they look to worry about how you look.
+And I will let you in on another little secret; most people are far too worried about how they look to worry about how you look.

-If someone goes out of their way to try and make you look bad they are usually compensating for the fact that they feel they look REALY bad and the only way they can look better is at someone else’s expense.
+If someone goes out of their way to try to make you look bad they are usually compensating for the fact that they feel they look REALLY bad and the only way they can feel better about themselves is by making someone look worse.

 “Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.”

-On the very rare occassion that I start to get worked up about something Steve’s quote reminds me that most things in life are just not that scary compared to death.
+On the very rare occasion that I start to let my fears of rejection get hold of me I try to think about Steve’s quote to remind me that most things in life are just not that scary compared to death.

 Is what you fear truly something to be afraid of?